top of page

 Why Do Parents Refuse DNA Testing?

-• Cultural Sensitivities: In many communities, discussing paternity is taboo, making DNA testing a contentious issue.
+• Cultural Taboos: In many communities, discussing paternity is seen as dishonorable or shameful.

 The Impact on the Child